-If you’re attending a culinary arts school it’s natural to assume you’re training to work in a restaurant, and that’s a great career choice.
-But there are so many jobs for culinary graduates…and some of them are probably opportunities that you didn’t realize were even an option.
+If you’re attending a culinary arts school it’s natural to assume that you’re training to work in a restaurant.
+That’s a great career choice, but there are so many jobs for culinary graduates…and some of them are probably opportunities that you didn’t realize were even an option.

 Many culinary graduates go on to become food stylists, recipe developers or food writers.
 And as a working chef, there’s a whole range of jobs that will put your skills to work, whether you’re a personal chef or cooking on a cruise ship.

 Working in a restaurant is the obvious choice for someone with a culinary education.
 There is a range of positions in a kitchen: An executive chef, at least one sous chef, several line and station chefs, cooks, prep cooks and many positions outside the kitchen, such as an expediter.

 A culinary arts degree or diploma will qualify you for any of these roles – traditionally people work their way up the ladder as they gain experience since getting used to the pace and flow in a restaurant kitchen can be a challenge.

 Catering is similar to a restaurant setting but is typically larger orders for special events – festivals, weddings, conferences.
 The kitchen brigade will be structured in the same manner as a restaurant kitchen and, again, you’ll have to work your way up the ladder if you want to become an executive chef.

 If you decide to specialize in pastry arts you’ll have opportunities at bakeries, some grocery stores, hotels, fine dining, and many catering companies.
 Hands-on experience is especially important if you want to work your way up in this profession, so expect to be working at a fairly low level for the first few years after graduation.